CIO Leadership Driving Data-Driven Innovation

 Data Driven Culture, Data Sharing and Accessibility

-Practical approaches for promoting data sharing and collaboration among dierent government departments and agencies, considering the diverse data governance structures and regulations?
+Practical approaches for promoting data sharing and collaboration among different government departments and agencies, considering the diverse data governance structures and regulations?

 3